ygfalcon/Solsniper-zero/README.md

 Set `rl_auto_train = true` in `config.toml` to enable automatic hyperparameter tuning.
 When enabled the RL daemon starts automatically with the trading loop.
-It spawns `scripts/auto_train_rl.py` which periodically retrains the PPO model from `offline_data.db`.
+It spawns `scripts/auto_train_rl.py` which periodically retrains the PPO model

+from `offline_data.db`.
 Control how often tuning runs via `rl_tune_interval` (seconds).
 The RL agents also take the current market regime as an additional input.
 Adjust the influence of this indicator with the new `regime_weight` setting (defaults to `1.0`).
+Set `DL_WORKERS` to control the number of worker processes used by the RL `DataLoader` (defaults to the CPU count).

 `solhunter_zero.backtest_cli` now supports Bayesian optimisation of agent weights.
 Optimisation runs the backtester repeatedly while a Gaussian process